jaslina/LearnAngular1/README.md

 ### ng-app
 1. way to declare **angular app** is add directive *ng-app* to HTML node or any other node.
 That node becomes the root for *angular* application
 2. Auto bootstrap an angularjs application
-3. Designate theroot element of the application4.
+3. Designate the root element of the application.
 4. Multiple apllications per page ok( need manual bootstrap)

+### Data binding
+1. Data-binding is an automatic way of updating the view whenever the model changes, as well as updating the model whenever the view changes.

 ### ng-if

-1. selectively remove or recreate a portion of DOM tree based on an expressionlements 2.*ng-if="true"* element is added.
+1. selectively remove or recreate a portion of DOM tree based on an expressionlements
+2. *ng-if="true"* element is added.
-3.*ng-if="false"* element is removed.
+3. *ng-if="false"* element is removed.

+### ng-cloak
+1. when the html loads the angular interpolations will be there *{{ }}*.
+Angular resolves it and places the value there.
+So just fora moment the screen may be loaded with {{}}.
+So ng-cloak helps to hide it until the angular  work is done

 ### ng-init